widelang/draft/README.md

 />
 ```

+### Importing

-And you import using the `..` Extent Intent passing the path of the file that contains the Entities you just want to import:
+You import using the `..` Extent Intent passing the path of the file that contains the Entities you just want to import or the name of a core Wide Module.

 ```lua
 -- ./main.wide file